-The keypanel now allows firmware downloads.
+The keypanel now allows download of new bootloader firmware.

 NOTE: If the keypanel is powered off or loses power, the state of the Allow Download option resets to not enabled.
 You must reconfigure the option for it to allow new bootloader firmware to be downloaded.